Question for SU(5) x SU(5) string unification: string unification

-We have seen that the second loop leads a small variation which could be important in the final parameter arrangement.
-If we consider the Eqs.(\ref{af_string}) and (\ref{RGE_2}), we can estimate the rough contribution required to the $f_i$ functions of $\mathsf{SU(5)\times SU(5)}$ crossed group.
-In the standard context, as showed in Fig.\ref{fig4}, we remark that this theory only reaches unification with stringy intensity above approximately 96\% at two-loop level for the SM content at $M_{Z}$ scale.
-Only a very small shift is obtained from one-loop correction.
-We can see also that this scenario is very disfavored since a very substantial improvements to $f_{w} \simeq 33$ and to $f_{s}\simeq 22$ are required while a very small contribution is mandatory to $f_{y}$.
-In this standpoint the parameter $f_{y}$ is strongly constrained by the stringy intensity.
-This is a consequence of $U(1)$ decomposition inside the group structure, which is abundant inner the crossed group and brings about a level $k_{y}=13/3$, more than twice of canonical $5/3$.
-We ought to emphasize that all modifications are absorbed into $f_{i}$ functions as a parameter redefinition.
-Thus, we should wisely introduce new particle content seeing that only small contributions to $f_{y}$ is toughly generated by reason of almost all particles have non-vanishing hypercharges.
-Consequently it is very difficult to reach the string unification since for this purpose at intermediate scales only particles without hypercharge, but not singlets of $\mathsf{SU(2)_L}$ nor/neither $\mathsf{SU(3)_C}$, must be started up whilst hypercharge being the most abundant quantum number in any theory.
-As a matter of fact, any $\mathsf{SU(n)}$ is broken with $\mathsf{U(1)}$ in the pattern as well as $\mathsf{SU(5)\times SU(5)}$ theory.
-Thus, with the introduction of any new particle $f_{y}$ function can be entire spoiled.
-Notwithstanding, we will show that a solution in the context of Adjoint $\mathsf{SU(5)}$ with a three fermion family sector is possible although inappropriate in our particular opinion.
+Let us consider the Eqs.(\ref{a_string}) and (\ref{RGE_2}) at two-loop level with SM content at $M_{Z}$ scale.
+The difference from the canonical analysis in Sec. \ref{sec:cano} is the introduction of the new non-canonical levels.
+We show the $f_i$ functions needed to string unification in Fig.\ref{fig4}.
+There we can notice that the theory only reaches unification with the parameter of the order of $z\gtrsim0.96$.
+Thus, this scenario is unfavorable since that are needed a very large contribution to $f_{w} \simeq 33$ and to $f_{s}\simeq 22$, while a very small contribution to $f_{y}$ must be introduced.
+From this view, the function $f_{y}$ is strongly constrained in the range $0.96\gtrsim z\gtrsim 1.00$.
+This is a consequence of $U(1)$ decomposition inside the group structure, and its abundant contribution leads to the level $k_{y}=13/3$, greater than the canonical value, $5/3$.
+All particles induces contributions which are absorbed into $f_{i}$ functions as a parameter redefinition.
+It means that new particle content needs to be introduced but with only contributions with small hypercharge or indeed with vanishing hypercharge.
+On the other hand, almost all particles have non-vanishing hypercharge (this is the most abundant quantum number in the theory).
+Consequently it is very difficult to reach the string unification in this case.
+In Sec.\ref{sec:adj} we show a solution in the context of Adjoint $\mathsf{SU(5)}$ with a three fermion in the adjoint representation at some specific intermediate scale.